How do I grant cross-account access to objects that are in Amazon S3 buckets?

 }

-Note: By assuming an IAM role in Account A, the Amazon S3 operation is determined by the access policy.
-The IAM role is deemed as an API call made by a local IAM entity in Account A. A bucket policy or an ACL for cross-account access isn't required.
-For more information, see Amazon S3 actions.
+Note: When you assume an IAM role in Account A, Amazon S3 determines the operation based on the access policy.
+The IAM role works as an API call that a local IAM identity in Account A invoked.
+A bucket policy or an ACL for cross-account access isn't required.
+For more information, see Policy actions for Amazon S3.

 Related information